 In a nutshell… What Language Should You Learn?

-- Figure out your “why”.
+- Why do you want to learn a language?
 There are lots of great reasons for learning a language, from learning the language of your family, wanting to connect to other cultures, wanting to travel, or others.
 Choose a list of languages based on your “why”.

-- Decide how “cool” the language is.
-This is highly personal, but it’s this motivation that might keep you going!
+- How attracted to the language are you?
+This is highly personal, but it’s this motivation that might keep you going.

 Let’s explore below thinking through each of these, plus some example languages to learn.